 On June 21, 2021, the Court issued an oral order requiring the parties to i) confer regarding proposed dates to be included in the Court's scheduling order for the case, and ii) submit a proposed order, including a proposal for the length and timing of trial, to the Court by no later than July 21, 2021.

-On July 30, 2021, the Court issued a scheduling order establishing timing for litigation events including i) a preliminary injunction hearing date of November 23, 2021 (only relevant in the event that Jazz files a motion for a preliminary injunction by October 22, 2021), ii) a claim construction hearing date of August 2, 2022, and iii) a trial date of October 30, 2023.
+On July 30, 2021, the Court issued a scheduling order establishing timing for litigation events including i) a claim construction hearing date of August 2, 2022, and ii) a trial date of October 30, 2023.